rishi741/generativerconverstionalproject/README.md

 from keras.layers import Input, LSTM from keras.models import Model
-Next, i set up the input layer, which requires some number of dimensions that we’re providing.
-In this casee the code is written to handle varying batch sizes, so  don’t need to specify that dimension.
+Next, i set up the input layer, which requires some number of dimensions that i have used In this casee the code is written to handle varying batch sizes, so  don’t need to specify that dimension.

 # the shape specifies the input matrix sizes
 encoder_inputs = Input(shape=(None, num_encoder_tokens))